Ashryz/HMS_app/README.md

   * using computed field to calculate age
   * make relation with departments model
   * adding field state to the model
+  * adding onChange on age field
+  * make some validation and constrains on pcr,cr ratio
+  * create relation many2many with doctor model
 - create doctors model
 - create departments model
   * make relation with patients model